 The nature of Portugal

-Let’s begin with the mountains.
+Let’s begin with the mountain regions of northern Portugal.

 Mountains and national parks